The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage

-\citet{Bailer_Jones_2015}'s suggestions have been instrumental in the choice of informative priors for solving the problem of exploding standard deviations of the posterior estimators.
+Following the parallax model in \citet{Bailer_Jones_2015}, $\sigma_\omega$ quantifies the measurement error incurred while measuring parallax $\omega$.
+For computational brevity in this section, we assume that $\sigma_{\omega}$ is known.
+The scenario involving unknown $\sigma_{\omega}$ has been deferred to Appendix \ref{sec:unknownsigma}, by placing an Inverse Gamma prior on $\sigma_{\omega}$. \citet{Bailer_Jones_2015}'s suggestions have been instrumental in the choice of informative priors for solving the problem of exploding standard deviations of the posterior estimators.
 He does not recommend the use of a prior with a sharp cutoff (for instance, the proper uniform prior), because it introduces significant biases for low-accuracy measurements at all distances.
 He endorses the idea of using a prior which converges asymptotically to zero as the distance becomes large enough.
-We back that idea by proposing the following heavy-tailed candidate priors: \begin{enumerate} \item \textbf{Reciprocal-Gaussian Prior (RG$^{+}$)}: We consider the truncated Reciprocal Gaussian prior $\text{RG}^{+}(0, \sigma^2)$
+We back that idea by proposing the following heavy-tailed candidate priors: